Jigme Wangchuck: Early life

 Jigme Wangchuck was born in 1905, at the Thinley Rabten Palace in Wangdue Phodrang District.
-He received his education at Wangdecholing Palace, where he learned English and Hindi and received a religious education.
+He received his education at Wangduechhoeling Palace, where he learned English and Hindi and received a religious education.
 As the first son of Ugyen Wangchuck, Jigme was expected to succeed his father; accordingly, he was given the title Penlop of Trongsa in 1923.

 Reign

-Jigme Wangchuck ascended to the throne in 1926, after the death of Ugyen Wangchuck; he received his formal coronation in Punakha on March 14, 1927.
+Jigme Wangchuck ascended to the throne in 1926, after the death of Ugyen Wangchuck; he received his formal coronation in Punakha on 14 March 1927.
 He primarily focused his energies on internal construction and infrastructure projects: for instance, Jigme oversaw the renovation of dzongs and monasteries in eastern Bhutan, and founded and renovated several schools in the country.
 He also built several royal residences, including the Kuenga Rabten winter palace in Trongsa and additional residences at Samdrupcholing and Domkhar.
 Jigme was interested in other infrastructural projects, such as improving roads and modernizing medical facilities, but was unable to pursue those projects due to a lack of revenue.
 Jigme also paid close attention to the administration of Bhutan's laws.
 He discouraged capital punishment for all crimes besides murder, reduced the judicial fees on the citizenry, and allowed citizens to call on him to appeal the judgments of lower officials.

-In foreign policy, Jigme was primarily an isolationist, though he followed his father in maintaining friendly relations with the British Raj.
-When World War II broke out, Jigme sent 100,000 rupees to the Raj as a gesture of goodwill; in return, the Raj protected Bhutan's isolation by preventing Westerners from visiting the country.
+Jigme's foreign policy was primarily isolationist, though he followed his father in maintaining friendly relations with the British Raj.
+When World War II broke out, Jigme sent 100,000 rupees to the Raj as a gesture of goodwill.
+In return, the Raj protected Bhutan's isolation by preventing Westerners from visiting the country.
 After India became independent, Jigme sent a delegation to initiate diplomatic relations between India and Bhutan; this meeting led to the 1949 friendship treaty between the two nations, in which Bhutan agreed to let India "guide" its foreign policy.
-This treaty also saw India paying an annual subsidy to Bhutan, as well as handing over 32 square miles of land in Dewangiri.
+This treaty also saw India paying an annual subsidy to Bhutan and handing over 32 square miles of land in Dewangiri.

 Early in 1952, Jigme fell ill, and witnessed omens that convinced him he would die.
 Consequently, he resolved to spend his last days practicing archery, which was one of his favorite pastimes; however, his condition deteriorated during this time, and after ten days he had become too sick to continue with archery.
-He retired to the Kuenga Rabten Palace, where he died on March 30.
+He retired to the Kuenga Rabten Palace, where he died on 30 March.